Answers to the most common questions about renting the theatre can be found here.

 We require a minimum of 8 weeks in advance of your event in order to provide sufficient time for scheduling our unionized staff and for the completion of all required paperwork.

 That depends.
 While we wish it was simpler to quickly give you a price, there are quite a few factors that determine the cost of your unique event.
 We have events that range from one person talking at a podium with no technology to over 100 singers and musicians on stage with special lighting, amplified sound and multiple scene changes.
 One price does not fit all.

 The biggest factors that affect the cost most is the length of time in the theatre, what the technical requirements of your event are, and what kind of group is producing your event—a not-for-profit group, a community group, an internal Capilano University group, a commercial entity, or a group that is filming in the theatre.

 The general breakdown of costs can be found on the main Rent the Theatre page.

 No. We have specially-trained unionized technicians who are familiar with and trained on the specific equipment and operations of our theatre.

 For a list of what equipment we have available, please contact our Technical Supervisor.
 Keep in mind that any outside equipment may not be compatible with our equipment and systems.
 To discuss the possibility of bringing in equipment not on this list, please consult with our Technical Supervisor.

 The C.I.F. helps sustain the upkeep of the building and services we are able to provide to our patrons.
 It is calculated based on attendance and is added to your final invoice.

 Yes!
 With nearly 450 bookings a year, the theatre is frequently unavailable for site visits and a suitable time must be determined based on the many activities happening.
-Please email the General Manager to speak further and coordinate a site visit.
+Please email to speak further and coordinate a site visit.